You too can download the communication kit and help spread the word about the right behaviour to adopt!

 Stay indoors

-Postpone any trips out, whether it is on foot or by car.
+Postpone any planned trips on foot or by car.

 Avoid travelling

-Either stay or go inside a building.
-Go upstairs.
+Stay or go inside a building and go upstairs.

 Cut off supply networks